kvonkoni/EasyTree/README.md

 }
 ```

-### Instance Methods
+### Other Methods

-In addition to the iterator methods, a Node has the following methods.
+In addition to the methods above for creating and iterating through a tree, the Node class has a number of methods to make navigating the tree easier.

 ```cs
 // Gets a collection of the descendants of the current node.